SushantmaniTripathi/AI-Prompt-Video_Generator/README.md

 #🤝 About Me

-Hi, I’m Deepak Raj, a passionate Python developer transitioning into tech.
+Hi, I’m Sushant Tripathi , a passionate Python developer transitioning into tech.
 This project shows my ability to build complete AI tools — from backend logic to frontend UI and deployment-ready structure.

 I'm currently open to remote developer roles in: